Ways to save money in the vegetable garden including making your own compost, sowing seeds frugally, and using recycled materials

 Often a ‘sow before’ date is printed on the packet, which is usually only a couple of years.
 But it is in the seed company’s interest to give you a short life date – after all, they want you to buy more seeds.
 In my experience most seeds keep going for several years – lettuce is an example of this – you can still get a 50% germination after six years, and peas and tomatoes even germinate after nine or ten as long as you keep them cool and dry.

-So in the interests of economy never throw seed packets away if you have seed left after the date printed on the packet you may be surprised at the results.
+So in the interests of economy never throw seed packets away.
+If you have seed left after the date printed on the packet and sow it, you may be surprised at the results.
 If they fail to germinate, well, you haven’t lost much cost-wise.

 Go easy with the Seeds